 Richard Grainger -

-Richard Grainger is a prolific and diverse artist, songwriter and musician who has been performing on the British Folk Scene since the 1980's.
+A prolific and diverse artist, Richard is a singer, songwriter and musician who has been performing on the British Folk Scene since the 1980's.

 'Widely respected songwriter and guitarist with a clear and 'captivating' vocal style'.
 His songs are performed widely by artists including The Teesside Fettlers, Baldricks Plan,The Wilson Family, Flossie Malavialle, GU4, John Morris, Dick Miles, Monkeys Fist , KImbers Men, Derek Gifford and many more...

 Born in Middlesbrough, an industrial town on the North East coast of England, he was brought up in a musical family, and sang with them from a very young age.
-He now resides in Whitby, North Yorkshire.
+He left Teesside some years ago and after a a 12 year stint living in the North York Moors, he now lives with his wife and family in Whitby, North Yorkshire.

-From his early days,Richard toured the north east folk clubs and in 1981 joined the popular 'Teesside Fettlers', following in the footsteps of Vin Garbutt , and his 'mentor' Ron Angel.
+From his early days,Richard toured the north east folk clubs and in 1981 joined the popular 'Teesside Fettlers', following in the footsteps of Graeme Miles, Vin Garbutt, and his 'mentor' Ron Angel.
 Richards songs achieved wider recognition in the process.

 In 1984 his first solo album was released by FELLSIDE.
 Produced by Paul Adams, it received great reviews – some comparing him to the ‘incomparable’ Nic Jones and Martin Carthy.

-Before long, Richard was touring throughout the UK at folk clubs and major festivals and was regularly heard ‘live’ and on record on BBC’s Folk Show on Radio 2.
+Before long, Richard was touring throughout the UK at folk clubs and festivals and was regularly heard, ‘live’ and on record, on BBC’s Folk Show on Radio 2.

-During the 1990’s Richard performed with singer and concertina player Dick Miles which resulted in a duo album on BREWHOUSE titled 'Home Routes'.
+During the 1990’s Richard performed with singer and concertina player Dick Miles resulting in a duo album on BREWHOUSE titled 'Home Routes'.
 Later on, he teamed up with accordion 'sultan', Chris Parkinson.
 The musical partnership with Chris produced some of his best songs recorded on the 1994 Folksound album 'Thunderwood' .
-Grainger & Parky still combine for concerts.
+The musical friendship between Richard & Parky has endured the years and they still combine for concerts.

 Since 1995 Richard has been filling the role of artistic director to several festivals and has worked as a consultant to local authorities and arts organisations to help develop new events.